Abdul-AA/Car-ads-analysis/README.md

 For more information on the methodology, feature selection, thought process , results, business implications, threats to validity, and next steps, check the [time-based-analysis notebook](3.time-based-analysis.ipynb).

-In Closing, leveraging data-driven strategies as discussed will significantly enhance fraud detection efforts, optimize marketing, and improve the efficiency of risk assessment.
-By implementing a strategy that integrates cluster-based insights on vehicle risk profiles, detects anomalous vehicle claims, and utilizes temporal patterns, insurers can achieve substantial benefits.
-These advancements not only reduce costs and mitigate risks for insurers but also provide better service and value to policyholders.